oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/base-kubernetes/KubernetesBaseLabs.md

 #### Configuring the database connection details

 In The Helidon labs we provided the database details via Java system properties using the command line.
-We don't want to do that here as it we would have to place them in the image (making it insecure, and also hard to update) To get around that (and to show the flexibility of the Helidon framework here we will be specifying them using environment variables.
+We don't want to do that here as it we would have to place them in the image (making it insecure, and also hard to update) To get around that (and to show the flexibility of the Helidon framework) here we will be specifying them using environment variables, because Helidon uses a hierarchy of sources for the configuration we don't even need to change the code to do this !

-We will of course be using a Kubernetes secret to hold them (they are sensitive) **You** need to update them with the setting for **your** database
+We will of course be using a Kubernetes secret to hold them (they are sensitive, so placing them in a deployment yaml file which might be accessible by many folks would also be a bad idea) **You** need to update them with the setting for **your** database

 - Switch to the **$HOME/helidon-kubernetes/configurations/stockmanagerconf** directory